Eleven Schools — Serving All Sectors of Israeli Society

-- co-ed national Mae Boyar, Re’ut and K.A.N.
-Community High Schools and Inbar Leadership School for Girls,
+- National — Co-ed: Mae Boyar High School, Re’ut High School, Ein Gedi Middle-Senior High School and K.A.N.
+Community High School and Inbar Leadership School for Girls

-- co-ed religious Dror/Shacharit High School and Ulpanat Tayla High School for girls,
+- Religious — Dror/Shacharit High School (Co-ed) and Ulpanat Tayla High School for girls

-- ultra-orthodox Hachmey Lev Yeshiva High School and Shoshanim Sicience and Arts High School for Haredi Girls, and
+- Ultra-orthodox — Da’at Tvunot Yeshiva High School and Shoshanim Science and Arts High School for Haredi Girls

-- Sindiana — The Arab Youth Village for Leadership.
+- Arab — Sindiana, The Arab Youth Village for Leadership (Co-ed)

 The Mae Boyar High School and Residential Campus — With its unique learning environment and focus on academic excellence, Boyar is recognized as one of the leading high schools in Israel.
 It educates 700 day school students from Jerusalem and 300 boarders from developing communities across the nation.
 Learn more.